moonymango/enmovito/memory-bank/projectbrief.md

 ## Success Criteria
 1. Successfully load and visualize engine data from example log files
 2. Provide intuitive navigation and selection of parameters
-3. Enable interactive exploration of time series data
-4. Support creation of XY plots for parameter correlation analysis
-5. Maintain responsive performance with large datasets
+3. Maintain responsive performance with large datasets